wazuh/wazuh-documentation/source/user-manual/api/examples.rst

 CURL
 ^^^^

 cURL is a command-line tool for sending http/https requests and commands.
 It is pre-installed on many Linux and Mac systems and can be used to interact with the Wazuh API.
-Please note that before executing any endpoint, you will need to get a JWT token as explained in :ref:`Getting started <api_log_in>`.
-Some examples:
+Please note that before executing any endpoint, a JWT token will be needed.
+In the following examples the ``raw`` option has been used in order to obtain to token and save it in an environment variable (``$TOKEN``).
+For information about getting the JWT token visit :ref:`Getting started <api_log_in>`.

 **GET**